danielhlee4/NLPMovieReviewAnalysis/README.md

 <- PDF version of Jupyter notebook
 ├── Presentation.pdf
 <- PDF version of project presentation
-├── data
-<- Both sourced externally and generated from code
 └── images
 <- Both sourced externally and generated from code
 ```